-The standardized American College Test (ACT) is used to assess your readiness for college-level work.
-It is a major factor in assessing your college application and if you’re hoping to study at an elite institution, you’ll need to achieve the highest possible score to optimize your candidacy.
+US colleges and universities use the standardised American College Test (ACT) to assess your readiness for college-level work.
+It is a major factor in assessing your college application and if you’re hoping to study at an elite US institution, you’ll need to achieve the highest possible score to optimise your candidacy.

 The ACT is divided into four major subjects: English, mathematics, reading, and science reasoning.
 Each subject is scored between one and 36, with your final score being the average of all four subjects.

 You can also take an optional writing section, which is scored in the same way but isn’t included in your composite final score.

 The importance of this score varies from school to school and will be used in conjunction with other application factors, such as your personal essay, letters of recommendation and interviews.

 ACT Exam Explained...